krolaw/dhcp4/README.md

 Warning: This library is still being developed.
 Function calls may change.

-Licence is yet be decided.
-Suggestions?

-See doc.go for how to use this library to create a basic server.
+See example_test.go for how to use this library to create a basic server.